 Here is a state-wise list of all Chief Electoral Officers (CEO) in India

-You can click on this link here to get the your State or Union Territory CEO Link or copy paste the urls from the below link into the browser.
+You can click on this link here to get your State or Union Territory CEO Link or copy paste the URLs from the below link into the browser.

 From these websites, you can download the application forms as well submit the application for a duplicate Voter ID Card.